What Was It That Made Stephen Hawking So Great?

 The theory of everything is a term within the scientific community that is used to describe the way that quantum mechanics and classical physics might intersect to explain the laws of the universe.

 Nobody has ever fully developed a ‘theory of everything’ that can be proven or used to explain observed phenomena on earth or in the cosmos.
-Stephen Hawking’s formulation is considered the closest that we have to a theory of everything, because his writing on matter escaping black holes–the so-called ‘Hawking Radiation’–seems to be the first time that a scientist has created a comprehensive hypothesis that relies on both quantum mechanics and classical physics.
+Stephen Hawking’s formulation is considered the closest we have to a theory of everything, because his writing on matter escaping black holes–the so-called ‘Hawking Radiation’–seems to be the first time a scientist has created a comprehensive hypothesis that relies on both quantum mechanics and classical physics.

 By finding a small moment in space-time where the behavior of particles and large bodies intersects, Hawking may well have opened the door for the scientific community to explore ways in which the theory of everything can be observed in space and on earth alike.

-When he explained the Hawking Radiation, Stephen Hawking shocked the scientific community by theorizing that particles can dissipate and escape black holes; he went so far as to theorize that when this happens, pieces of black holes can dissipate, effectively ‘losing information’ which goes against the rigid understanding of physics that is currently widely accepted by the scientific community.
+When he explained the Hawking Radiation, Stephen Hawking shocked the scientific community by theorizing particles can dissipate and escape black holes; he went so far as to theorize that when this happens, pieces of black holes can dissipate, effectively ‘losing information’ which goes against the rigid understanding of physics that is currently widely accepted by the scientific community.

 Stephen Hawking’s Legacy